ljfranklin/k8s-pi/README.md

 This means you can delete your entire cluster, restore from a backup, and all pods, services, and persistent data will be restored just as it was when the last backup was taken.
 The Ark deployment includes a component called [Restic](https://restic.net/) to take backups of GlusterFS volumes.
-These backups will be stored a Google Cloud Storage (GCS) bucket although you can configure it with other backup services like S3.
+These backups will be stored in a Google Cloud Storage (GCS) bucket although you can configure it with other backup services like S3.
 Ark will also automatically remove backups that are more than two weeks old.